-State public affairs research council releases voters' guide to four amendments on March 29 ballot
+PAR Louisiana outlines what voters need to know about four amendments on March 29 ballot

 To help voters understand what's on the ballot, the Public Affairs Research Council of Louisiana released explainers for each of the constitutional amendments.
 PAR's guides can be found here.

-The largest change to the state's constitution will be Amendment Two, which would create a litany of changes to the state tax code.
+The largest change to the state's constitution will be Amendment Two, which would create a litany of changes to the state tax code, some of which opponents say are not listed on the ballot.

+"These 105 pages of rewrites to the state constitution that are proposed are so complicated and not transparent," attorney William Most, who was among those who filed the lawsuit against the amendment's language, said.
+"I don't think any voter or the legislator who voted on it understand what is being proposed."

+"Regardless of the lawsuit, I think it is a fair question this is a lot to ask the people to vote for," PAR President Steven Procopio said at Baton Rouge Press Club on Monday.

 Among the portions set to be rewritten with a yes vote on the new amendment are creating tight limits of annual growth in Louisiana's general fund spending, increasing the cap on deposits into the Budget Stabilization Fund, eliminating the Revenue Stabilization Fund and the dissolution of three education trust funds that would then be used to permanently fund a currently active teacher stipend.

+"There is a a little bit of hiccup where some districts will need a additional money, in which the governor said he will give them but for the most part, that pay raise would become permanent," Procopio said.
+"It is important to point out by the governor's proposed budget, there is no other money if this doesn't [pass].
+Either the legislator will have to find additional money by raising taxes or making cuts elsewhere."

 The amendment's text phrases it as a raise for the state's teachers.
+Its opponents say that this will do more harm than the good it purports.

+"Once you get into the fine print you will see that Amendment Two proposes to totally destroy certain education trust funds, and then would put that money into an account which would then have schools pay less into it, and schools would then use some of those savings to provide some pay for teachers," Most said.

 A yes vote on Amendment Two would also allow governments to lessen property taxes on business inventory or get a one-time payment if they stop charging those taxes, as well as removing some property tax breaks from the constitution.